EAS Valve Block Renew

 Preparation

-A complete set of o-rings for the valve block from Rover Renovations in the USA, or Hard Range in Australia.
+A complete set of o-rings for the valve block from your preferred supplier, such as Hard Range.

-A diagnostics tool such as EASunlock or FaultMate to depressurise the EAS and then to test it afterwards.
-Dennis Altman of Rover Renovations has documented a method of depressurising the EAS using a set of “pigtail” wires at this page.
+A diagnostics tool such as EAS Unlock Suite , Nanocom Evolution or FaultMate to de-pressurise the EAS and then to test it afterwards.

 Assortment of spanners, screwdrivers, pliers, cleaning fluids and rags.